publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptG/m__us_usc_t50_s2094.md

     (d) __Prospective payments; bar to recovery__

-        (1) Subsections (b) and (c) of this section apply only to payments made under this subchapter for periods beginning after the date of receipt by the Director of written notice of such decree, order, or agreement and such additional information and documentation as the Director may require.
+        (1) Subsections (b) and (c) apply only to payments made under this subchapter for periods beginning after the date of receipt by the Director of written notice of such decree, order, or agreement and such additional information and documentation as the Director may require.

-        (2) Any payment under subsection (b) or (c) of this section to an individual bars recovery by any other individual.
+        (2) Any payment under subsection (b) or (c) to an individual bars recovery by any other individual.

     (e) __Allotments__